 Understanding franchise tax obligations in Texas can be quite complicated.
 As it is separate from federal obligations, businesses need to ensure that they have the correct documentation and that they submit their reports on time.
 Failure to do so could lead to a loss of their corporate privileges, loss of limited liability protection, and severe penalties.

-Hiring an experienced tax professional, like Ronald Arthur Stearns Sr. PLLC, can help prevent the severe consequences of not paying Texas franchise tax.
+Hiring an experienced tax professional, like Ronald Arthur Stearns, Attorney at Law, can help prevent the severe consequences of not paying Texas franchise tax.
 Our law firm has been helping Texas citizens and local businesses for many decades, and we have a deep understanding of local tax laws and obligations.

 We can help your business by advising you on how to file your tax report, ensuring that you have the correct documentation, submitting the reports on time each year, and preventing the harsh penalties of failing to pay.
 If you did not pay on time and have lost your corporate privileges, we can help you get these reinstated with the Secretary of State.

-Ronald Arthur Stearns Sr. PLLC is recognized by the American Bar Association and the State Bar of Texas.
+Ronald Arthur Stearns, Attorney at Law is recognized by the American Bar Association and the State Bar of Texas.
 He has the skills necessary to guide your business through important tax issues and ensure that you do not face harsh penalties.

 Contact our law firm today for a consultation at 210-853-2135